smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 |--------------|
 | 1001         |

-- The expected output would be Candidate ID `1001`, as this candidate has all the necessary skills for the space mission.
+- The expected output would be `Candidate ID` `1001`, as this candidate has all the necessary skills for the space mission.
-- Candidate IDs `2002` and `3003` would not be in the output as they have some but not all the required skills.
+- `Candidate ID` `2002` and `3003` would not be in the output as they have some but not all the required skills.
-- Candidate ID `4004` has none of the needed requirements.
+- `Candidate ID` `4004` has none of the needed requirements.

 [🔙 Back to Table of Contents](#table-of-contents)